valboz/VBMicrolensing/docs/C++/LightCurves.md

 double u0, t0, tE, rho, alpha, s12, q2, s23, q3, psi;
 double t, Mag;

-u0 = 0.0060; // Impact parameter
+u0 = 0.0060; // Impact parameter with respect to center of mass of the first two lenses t0 = 0.0; // Time of closest approach to center of mass of the first two lenses tE = 50.13; // Einstein radius crossing time rho = 0.0567; // Source radius s12 = 0.765; // Separation between the second and first lens
+q2 = 0.00066; // Mass ratio of the second lens to the primary
-t0 = 0.0; // Time of peak magnification
+alpha = 3.212; // Angle of the source trajectory
-tE = 50.13; // Einstein radius crossing time
-rho = 0.0567; // Source radius in Einstein radii of the total mass s12 = 0.765; // Separation between the first two lenses in descending order of mass in units of total angular Einstein radii q2 = 0.00066; // Mass ratio lens 2 alpha = 3.212; // Angle of the source trajectory s23 = 1.5; // Separation between the last two lenses in descending order of mass in units of total angular Einstein radii q3 = 0.000001; // Mass ratio lens 3 psi = -1.5; // Angle
+s13 = 1.5; // Separation between the third lens and the primary
+q3 = 0.000001; // Mass ratio of the third lens to the primary
+psi = -1.5; // Angle between second and third lens as shown in figure

 pr[0] = log(s12);
 pr[1] = log(q2);